 Residence Requirement for Graduation

 A minimum of 16 courses, evidenced by a minimum of two years in regular, full-time attendance, must be completed in residence at Scripps, including the final eight courses.
+No portion of a student’s final eight course requirements may be met via transfer credit.
 Affiliated off-campus study programs meet residence requirements.
 Normally, students may enroll in an affiliated off-campus study program for a maximum of two semesters; transfer students usually are allowed only one semester in an affiliated off-campus study program.
 A petition for an exception to residence requirements will be considered by the Committee on Academic Review.

 Degree Completion and Commencement Participation